blulady/fullstack-knowledge-base/CourseProject-TheBasics/Video_Notes.md

 - here we change the [routerLink]="['/servers', server.id, 'edit']" in servers.html
   need to create the route in app.module.ts
     { path: 'servers/:id', component: ServerComponent },

+- getting data that we are passing in the route path from server.ts to the server.html
+  1. inject the ActivatedRoute into the server.ts constructor `constructor(private serversService: ServersService, private route: ActivatedRoute) { }`

+  2. then in ngOnInit get your ide from this activated route `const id = +this.route.snapshot.params['id']; this.server = this.serversService.getServer(id);`
+      - this gotcha is not converting id to a number us + at beging to convert to a number

+  3. subscribe to params observable to get any changes `this.route.params.subscribe((params: Params) => {this.server = this.serversService.getServer(params['id']))`

+  ** will throw error because we are calling the server component on the servers component even if we don't have an id available comment out <!-- <app-server></app-server> --> in servers html